RedisGears/RedisGears/docs/docs/Development.md

 ## Example project setup

-Create an empty directory for your new Triggers and Functions project, `my_first_project`.
+Create an empty directory for your new triggers and functions project, `my_first_project`.
 Navigate to the folder and run the following command:

 ```bash
 npm init -y -f